GHLonny/webapp-minifier-maven-plugin/README.md

  point the war plugin (or whatever you're using to generate your war) to that directory.

- Once you have that working, head over to the [plugin documentation](http://ghlonny.github.io/webapp-minifier-maven-plugin/).
+ Once you have that working, head over to the [plugin documentation](http://ghlonny.github.io/webapp-minifier-maven-plugin/) to customize the plugin's behavior.